Brightening and Fading in the Youngest Galactic Supernova Remnant G1.9+0.3: 13 years of monitoring with the Chandra X-ray Observatory: Modeling brightness changes

 \subsection{General considerations}

 Previous global spectral analyses of \src\ from radio to X-rays fit the data with a synchrotron model consisting of a power-law and loss-steepened tail \citep[e.g., XSPEC model {\tt srcut};][]{reynolds09} or a bespoke calculation for \src\ \citep[e.g.,][]{pavlovic17}.
 Thermal emission contributes negligibly to the spatially integrated spectrum, though in small regions emission lines of intermediate-mass elements and iron are more pronounced. \citet{borkowski13b} attributed them to the shocked SN ejecta.
 Their heavy-element ejecta models show a negligible contribution of ejecta to the continuum emission even in small regions.
-We will assume all X-ray continuum emission to be synchrotron. \cite{reynolds09} took the radio spectral index $\alpha$ ($S_\nu \propto \nu^{-\alpha}$) to be 0.6, based on observations summarized in \cite{green19}, but fits using the {\tt srcut} model in \cite{reynolds09}, anchored by a single radio flux, treated $\alpha$ as a free parameter, obtaining comparable values ($0.62 \pm 0.02$ in different regions).
+We will assume all X-ray continuum emission to be synchrotron. \cite{reynolds09} took the radio spectral index $\alpha$ ($S_\nu \propto \nu^{-\alpha}$) to be 0.6, based on observations summarized in \cite{green19}, including VLA observations in 2008 at both 1.45 and 4.8 GHz.
+Fits using the {\tt srcut} model in \cite{reynolds09}, anchored by a single radio flux, treated $\alpha$ as a free parameter, obtaining comparable values ($0.62 \pm 0.02$ in different regions).
 A more recent radio study by \cite{luken20} found a considerably steeper integrated radio spectral index, $\alpha = 0.81 \pm 0.02$.
-However, the flux densities at higher frequencies reported by \cite{luken20}, from ATCA 2016 observations, are underestimates, as a mask was used that only included bright emission.
+However, the flux densities at higher frequencies reported by \cite{luken20}, from ATCA 2016 observations, are likely underestimates, as a mask was used that only included bright emission.
+This seems clear from their 5 GHz integrated flux density of 0.25 Jy, less than half that obtained in \cite{green08}, and requiring a steep reversal of the 20-year radio brightening trend found by \cite{murphy08}.
 Hence the spectral index they derive will be overestimated (too steep) by an unknown amount.
 In any case, the extrapolation of this spectrum to 1 keV, where the spectral flux is observed to be $\sim 4 \times 10^{-12}$ erg s$^{-1}$ keV$^{-1}$ cm$^{-2}$ \citep{reynolds09}, undershoots the X-ray value by about an order of magnitude.
 This would require significant concave-up curvature in the spectral-energy distribution from radio to X-rays.
 Such curvature is qualitatively predicted by nonlinear DSA and shown in the models of \cite{pavlovic17}, but there the effect is much smaller, and the mean radio spectral index is taken to be 0.6.
 In the simple parameterizations below, we assume a straight power-law up to the cutoff at X-ray energies; the appropriate spectral-index value to use for such an approximation is then $\alpha_{rx}$, the mean index between radio and X-rays, which we shall take to be 0.6.
 This implies a (mean!) electron energy index $s \equiv 2\alpha_{rx} + 1$ of 2.2.